windytan/redsea/README.md

 -r, --samplerate RATE  Set sample frequency of the raw input signal in Hz.
                        Will resample (slow) if this differs from 171000 Hz.

+-R, --show-raw         Show raw group data as hex in the JSON stream.

 -t, --timestamp FORMAT Add time of decoding to JSON groups; see
                        man strftime for formatting options (or